-Depression can affect anyone regardless of age, gender, race, culture, level of wealth or profession.
-What is encouraging is that the people mentioned above have managed or continue to manage their condition and have full and active lives.
+Depression is more common in people with RA than in the general public.
+Depression can affect anyone, regardless of age, gender, race, culture, level of wealth or profession.
+People can live full and active lives despite suffering from depression, if it is well managed.